 Investors gained little from diversifying their bond portfolios overseas in 2013.
 The international bond markets, as a group, finished the year flat as strong gains in smaller European economies such as Spain and Italy were offset by weakness in larger markets such as Canada and the United Kingdom.

 U.S.-based investors, nonetheless, finished the year in the red due to the weakness in foreign currencies against the U.S. dollar.
 While the non-U.S. portion of the JP Morgan Global Government Bond Index returned 1.39% in local currency terms during 2013, it fell 5.20% when measured in U.S. dollars (through Dec.
 27).
 The largest return gaps between local-currency and dollar-denominated returns occurred in Japan, Australia, and Canada, all of which saw their currencies fall against the dollar.
 As a result, unhedged foreign government bond portfolios generally finished the year in negative territory.

 Emerging market bonds also closed 2013 in the red, but virtually all of the downturn occurred in the May-June selloff.

 On the other side of the equation, emerging market corporate bonds held up better on a relative basis, as reflected in the -3.24% return of the WisdomTree Emerging Markets Corporate Bond Fund (EMCB).
-Emerging corporates feature offer higher yields and lower interest-rate sensitivity than most areas of the bond market, and they also tend to be relatively insulated from many of the concerns that dogged emerging market government debt, such as rising inflation and higher trade deficits.
-This market segment won’t be immune to shifts in investors’ risk appetites, but in 2013 it demonstrated its above-average ability to withstand rising Treasury yields.
+Emerging corporates offer higher yields and lower interest rate sensitivity than most areas of the bond market, and they also tend to be relatively insulated from many of the concerns that dogged emerging market government debt, such as rising inflation and higher trade deficits.
+This market segment won’t be immune to shifts in investors’ risk appetites, but in 2013, it demonstrated its above-average ability to withstand rising Treasury yields.